S. 4199: Youth AI Privacy Act

 S. 4199 Common Questions

-Can parents sue an AI chatbot company if it harms their child under the Youth AI Privacy Act?
+Can parents sue an AI chatbot company under the Youth AI Privacy Act?

-Does the Youth AI Privacy Act ban push notifications and typing bubbles for kids' chatbots?
+Does the Youth AI Privacy Act ban push notifications and typing bubbles for kids?

-Can states sue AI chatbot companies for violations affecting minors under S4199?
+Can states sue AI chatbot companies under S. 4199?

 Does the Youth AI Privacy Act require age verification for AI chatbots?